-- 5 roads being cut through Pataska Forest to serve the new residential areas.
-Consequently, once the housing is occupied, the annual number of the forest's deer hit by cars will be much higher than before construction started. - 15.
-Which of the following is an assumption on which the argument depends? - A The number of deer hit by commercial vehicles will not increase significantly when the housing is occupied. - B Deer will be as attracted to the forest edge around new houses as to the forest edge alongside roads. - © In years past, the annual number of deer that have been hit by cars on existing roads through Pataska Forest has been very low. - The development will leave sufficient forest to sustain a significant population of deer. - (E) No deer hunting will be allowed in Pataska Forest when the housing is occupied.
+- 15. Which of the following is an assumption on which the argument depends? - The number of deer hit by commercial vehicles will not increase significantly when the housing is occupied. - Deer will be as attracted to the forest edge around new houses as to the forest edge alongside roads. - © In years past, the annual number of deer that have been hit by cars on existing roads through Pataska Forest has been very low. - 1 The development will leave sufficient forest to sustain a significant population of deer. - © No deer hunting will be allowed in Pataska Forest when the housing is occupied.